openlattice/openlattice-help-site-old/_guides/integrations-3.md

 ### Connecting to & uploading .csv files
 To connect to one or more .csv files on your computer, the YAML file paramters differ only slightly.
-One can simply omit the `sql:`, source server `user` and `password` lines found above since one is not connecting to a server.
+* Under the `source` section, one can simply omit the `sql:`, `user` and `password` lines found above since one is not connecting to a server.
 In the line specifying `url:`, type in the pathway on your computer to the files to be uploaded.
 Under `driver:`, type in `com.openlattice.launchpad.Csv`.
+* Under the `destination` section, remember to replace the text `<example_integration>` with the name of your own database.
 Below illustrates what YAML parameters would be for uploading a sample dataset.

 ```yaml
 name: "csv_tutorialtransfer"